rcg4u/nerd-delay/README.md

 ## Description

+Started as a personal project making my own optimization plugin.
 Nerd Delay optimizes WordPress sites by deferring or asynchronously loading scripts, optimizing CSS, and improving Core Web Vitals.
+I have looked at all the common features a lot of plugins seem to always have.
 The plugin includes enhanced features for better performance and security.

 ## Features